TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Methods

 \subsection{DCT Coefficients Scaling}

-Since the perturbation noise $\epsilon \sim \mathcal{N}(0,\mathbf{I})$, inputs to the diffusion model must be normalized to a bounded range $[-1,1]$ to ensure training stability.
+It is recognized that inputs to the diffusion model must be normalized to a bounded range $[-1,1]$ to ensure training stability.
 However, the distribution of DCT coefficients is highly skewed and spans several orders of magnitude.
-We observe that naively scaling all frequency signals by a global bound leads to poor training dynamics.
+We observe that naively scaling all DCT coefficients by a global bound leads to poor training dynamics.
 Inspired by the Entropy-Consistent Scaling approach \cite{bib30}, we decompose the DCT coefficients into a direct current (DC) component and an alternating current (AC) component.
-As illustrated in Fig.\autoref{fig3}, the AC coefficients are typically concentrated near zero but exhibit a much larger range due to occasional extreme values.
+The AC coefficients are typically concentrated near zero but exhibit a much larger range due to occasional extreme values.
 To enable stable diffusion, we scale all DCT coefficients using the bound derived solely from the DC component.

-To estimate this bound robustly, we construct a dataset of 33294 noisy ECG signals (detailed in Section\autoref{subsec:Preprocessing}), which are representative of the inputs encountered during diffusion, and convert them into truncated DCT coefficients.
+To estimate this bound robustly, we construct a dataset of 32578 noisy ECG signals (detailed in Section\autoref{subsec:Preprocessing}), which are representative of the inputs encountered during diffusion, and convert them into truncated DCT coefficients.
 From the DC components of this dataset, we compute the Monte Carlo estimation of the scaling bound $\eta$, using percentile-based truncation to mitigate the impact of outliers:

 where $P_{\tau}$ denotes the $\tau\text{-th}$ percentile of the DC component distribution.